 Capacity: A firearm’s capacity is the number of shots it can hold at one time.
 When making a full-attack action, you may fire a firearm as many times in a round as you have attacks, up to this limit, unless you can reload the weapon as a swift or free action while making a full-attack action.

-Range and Penetration: All firearms resolve their attacks against touch AC when the target is within the first range increment, but this type of attack is not considered a touch attack for the purposes of feats such as Deadly Aim.
+Range and Penetration: All firearms, except for shotguns when not firing slugs, resolve their attacks against touch AC when the target is within the first range increment, but this type of attack is not considered a touch attack for the purposes of feats such as Deadly Aim.
 At higher range increments, the attack resolves normally, including taking the normal cumulative –2 penalty for each full-range increment.
-Advanced firearms have a maximum range of 10 range increments.

 Misfires: All FFd20 firearms and gun arms misfire on a natural result of 1.
 If the natural result of your attack roll is a 1, that shot misses, even if you would have otherwise hit the target.
 When a firearm misfires, it gains the broken condition.

 Broken Firearms: Firearms that misfire, or take half their HP in damage, gain the broken condition, meaning they are less effective at their designated task.
 The broken condition has the following effects on firearms: -2 Penalty on attack and damage rolls.
 Critical range reduced to natural 20s and multiplier reduced to x2.
 The misfire value increases by 4, making it misfire again on a roll of 1 through 5 unless the wielder has gun training in that particular type of firearm (see gunner).
 Further misfires do not incur any additional penalties.